smlkrds/smlkrds/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Django
+Django REST framework
 - 🤔 I’m looking for help with ...
-Django
+Django REST framework
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... smlkrdas@gmail.com
 - ⚡ Fun fact: ...
 I have a black belt in Taekwondo